amy-kurtzman/elife-api-documentation/content/external-endpoints/impact-story.markdown

 # eLife on Researcher story.

-eLife articles are indexed on Rsearcher story.
+eLife articles are indexed on Researcher story.